We're the Port of London Authority. We look after safety and navigation on 95 miles of the tidal River Thames.

 - Access to recreational briefings and discounts on PLA Charts and publications

 Yes.
 The Thames is a challenging and busy river.
 It can be harsh and unforgiving.
-Everyone on small recreational boats and craft should wear a lifejacket at all times.
+Everyone on small recreational boats and craft or participating in water sports should wear a lifejacket at all times.
 Detailed advice on lifejackets is available here.

 Guidance about the location of short term visitor moorings and who the operator is can be viewed on our Boating on the Thames website, which also has information about pump out, fuel facilities and other services.
 Please note: You must ensure you have contacted mooring providers in advance of your journey.